Did you know that you can grow succulents in coffee mugs? (How cute!)

-This cactus has tiny white dots all over it that contrast beautifully with its dark green body.
-It produces big yellow flowers in the spring that will really brighten up your home, so consider making it your next succulent purchase!
+This cactus has tiny white dots that contrast beautifully with its dark green body.
+It produces big yellow flowers in the spring that will brighten up your home, so consider making it your next succulent purchase!

 Sempervivum— ‘Red Nails’

 This Sempervivum has small green and burgundy rosettes that we love!
-This plant is small and stays between two and eight inches in diameter, so you can put it in any mug your heart desires.
+This small plant is between two and eight inches in diameter, so you can put it in any mug your heart desires.

 One of the things we love about this succulent is that it has light webbing.
-That’s something you don’t see on a lot of succulents, and we think it looks really cool!
+That’s something you don’t see on many succulents; we think it looks cool!

-Another unique thing about this plant is that it produces a lot of offsets, which are baby succulent plants.
+Another unique thing about this plant is that it produces many offsets (baby succulent plants).
 The offsets grow from a stem connected to the main plant called a stolon.
-If you buy this plant, you’ll probably get lots of offsets that you can separate and plant in another coffee mug!
+If you buy this plant, you’ll probably get many offsets you can separate and plant in another coffee mug!

-To keep your Sempervivum looking healthy, bright and colorful, give it plenty of direct sunlight.
+Give it plenty of direct sunlight to keep your Sempervivum looking healthy, bright, and colorful.
 Don’t water it too often—once every week or two should be enough.
-Make sure to keep the soil dry in between waterings to prevent root rot.
-If you have trouble remembering when you should water your succulents maybe have this succulent calendar help you out.
+Keep the soil dry in between waterings to prevent root rot.
+If you have trouble remembering when you should water your succulents, maybe have this succulent calendar help you.

 We hope that this post has given you some DIY inspiration and helped you plan out your next succulent purchase!